By Ashley Kosciolek, Copy Editor (4.0)

 While the ship is lovely, what really sets it apart from other mainstream mega-ships is this: MSC is an unabashedly European line, and the approach to service, onboard vibe and passenger habits reflect that.
 North Americans shouldn't expect the usual, proactive service which many cruisers are accustomed to finding on Carnival, NCL and Royal Caribbean.
 While everyone, from cabin stewards to dining room waiters, is helpful and friendly, don't be surprised if you don't learn their names without asking or if you have to specifically request certain U.S. staples like in-cabin ice.
 You also shouldn't expect to be coddled; although all staff members we encountered aimed to please, we found that it wasn't the norm for them to anticipate our every need.

-Poesia splits its time between Northern Europe and Caribbean itineraries.
+Poesia splits its time between Northern Europe and South American itineraries.
 You'll still find many international passengers, even when the ship sails from Fort Lauderdale, so expect all messages -- everything from muster drill instructions and daily programs to announcements from the cruise director -- to be delivered in at least five different languages: English, Italian, Spanish, French and German.
 (Note: During Caribbean sailings, currency onboard is the U.S. dollar.
 When the ship sails in Europe, the euro is used.)

 Entertainment, some of which missed its mark, has to transcend various language barriers, so you won't find comedians or other similar performers.
 However, acrobats and jugglers achieve the balance flawlessly, and our jaws dropped more than once at their talents.